oussama-talaoui/assignment-group-3/README.md

 - [X] How many features (columns) are in the data?
 24 features.

-- [X] What questions (from above) can be answered using the data in this dataset?
+- [X] What questions (from above) can we answer using the data in this dataset?
   + What is the probability of falling in default payment on credit cards?
   + How does the probability of default payment vary by categories of different demographic variables?
   + Which are the socio-demographics features that can explain falling in default payment on credits cards?